 - Establishment of joint business ventures: Government, in conjunction some private entrepreneurs, can establish joint business outfits to provide goods and services for the people

 Import monopoly: Government can also participate in economic activities by exercising a monopoly over certain items importation – a system in which government is the only agency that carries or

 Enactment of appropriate laws: Government can also participate in economic activities by the enactment of appropriate laws which govern the smooth operation of certain business activities.

-Granting of tax holidays: Government can grant tax holidays to companies by way of attracting entrepreneurs to set up business.
+Granting of tax holidays: Government can grant tax holidays to companies by way of attracting entrepreneurs to set up businesses.

-Nationalization policy: In nationalization policy, government tries to make sure that that state controls the ownership and management of key industries.
+Nationalization policy: In nationalization policy, the government tries to make sure that the state controls the ownership and management of key industries.